tgstation/tgstation-server/README.md

 #### Linux

+[We reccommend using Docker for Linux installations](https://github.com/tgstation/tgstation-server#docker).
+The content of this parent section may be skipped if you choose to do so

 The following dependencies are required to run tgstation-server on Linux alongside the .NET Core runtime

 - gcc-multilib (on 64-bit systems for running BYOND)